VShturma/WP/README.md

 ### SSM module
 https://github.com/VShturma/WP/tree/development/modules/ssm
+This module creates a set of resources that contribute to running an Ansible playbook on an EC2 instance launch:
+* AWS Systems Manager (SSM) State Manager Association - links `AWS-ApplyAnsiblePlaybooks` Command Document with managed EC2 instances
+* A number of parameters in SSM Parameter Store - used as variables in an Ansible playbook

 ## Main Configuration
 The main configuration processes all the variable values and passes them to the corresponding modules.
 Two most important files involved are [main.tf](https://github.com/VShturma/WP/blob/master/main.tf) and [variables.tf](https://github.com/VShturma/WP/blob/master/variables.tf)